rwexler/rwexler.github.io/_posts/2019-04-16-random-forests.markdown

 <img src="/images/rfImages/output_21_2.png" style="width:500px;">

 All righty, then!
 Let's take this piece by piece.
-First, your R2 is 0.85, which is pretty darn good considering we only fed the model simple structure and charge descriptors.
+First, your $$R^{2}$$ is 0.85, which is pretty darn good considering we only fed the model simple structure and charge descriptors.
 The RMSE and MAE are between 0.05 and 0.1 eV, which is excellent considering the intrinsic DFT accuracy for binding energies is around 0.1 eV.
 The first plot shows how well our random forest model did compared to DFT.
 The black line shows perfect performance.
 The blue and red dots correspond to the training and test data, respectively.
-Upon visual inspection in conjuction with the metrics above, we have achieved a good fit.
+Upon visual inspection and in conjuction with the metrics above, we have achieved a good fit.

-Finally, because random forests are intrinsically nonlinear models, they are not as interpretable as say multiple linear regression models.
+Finally, because random forests are intrinsically nonlinear models, they aren't as interpretable as, say, multiple linear regression models.
 However, we can look under the hood of the random forest model to see which descriptors were the most effective in making these predictions.
 Simply put, the most important features are those that reduce the training set error the most.
 There are various ways of calculating this reduction but their description is beyond the scope of this introduction.

 So what does the bottom plot tell us?
-It tells us that the most important descriptor, i.e. the one with the largest bar, is for `X95_98`, which is the bond distance between two Ni's at the Ni3 site.
+It tells us that the most important descriptor, i.e. the one with the largest bar, is for `X95_98`, which is the bond distance between two Ni's at the Ni<sub>3</sub> site.
 This means that Ni-Ni bond distance is the most important descriptor of H binding strength.
-Since we kept the active site the same (Ni3) and applied chemical perturbations around it (replacing P with other nonmetals), our random forest model suggests that dopants apply strain on the Ni3 site, modulating its H binding strength via compression and expansion.
+Since we kept the active site the same (Ni<sub>3</sub>) and applied chemical perturbations around it (replacing P with other nonmetals), our random forest model suggests that dopants simply apply strain on the Ni<sub>3</sub> site, modulating its H binding strength via compression and expansion.

 # The end
 I hope you enjoyed this introduction.
 Please feel free to get in touch if you have any questions/comments about this and/or suggestions for future content!
 And, as always, thanks for using this resource!